-Sight: Look for blowing dirt, bubbling water, dry spots in moist areas, dead or dying vegetation in an otherwise green environment, or fire coming from the ground.
+- LOOK for blowing dirt, bubbling water or dry spots in moist areas.
+Also look for dying vegetation in an otherwise green environment.

 Damage Prevention/One Call

-Calling Georgia 811 before digging is a service free charge.
-Call at least 48 hours but no more than 10 working days, excluding weekends and legal holidays before starting your digging project.
+Calling Georgia 811 before digging is a service free of charge.
+Call at least 48 hours, but no more than 10 working days, excluding weekends and legal holidays, before starting your digging project.
 Calling 811 starts the process to get your underground utility lines marked.

 When a natural gas appliance is properly operating, complete combustion safely burns the gas.
-Complete combustion produces carbon dioxide and water vapor, non-hazardous by-products.
-However, incomplete combustion occurs when there is insufficient air available for complete burning of the fuel.
+Complete combustion produces carbon dioxide and water vapor, which are non-hazardous by-products.
+However, incomplete combustion occurs when there is insufficient air available for complete burning or the fuel.
 The most dangerous by-product of incomplete combustion is carbon monoxide (CO).
-Carbon monoxide (CO) is a colorless, odorless, tasteless, poisonous gas that is produced by the incomplete burning of various fuels such as, coal, wood, oil, kerosene, charcoal, propane and natural gas.
-Because CO is undetectable to the human senses, a person may not know that they are being exposed to CO poisoning.
+CO is a colorless, odorless, tasteless poisonous gas that is produced by the incomplete burning of various fuels such as: coal, wood, oil, kerosene, charcoal, propane, and natural gas.
+Because CO is undetectable to the human senses, a person may not know that they are being exposed to the CO poisoning.
 The initial symptoms of low to moderate CO poisoning are similar to the flu.
-They include:

 How to Prevent CO Poisoning